Skip to content

 If the first question is, “How much will my die cuts cost?” then the following question is, “When will you have them ready?”

-Project lead time, shown at the top of your quote, refers to how long it will take to get your product delivered.
+The project lead time, shown at the top of your quote, refers to how long it'll be before you receive your product.

 • Tooling lead time